Vibes (film)

-Vibes is a 1988 American romantic adventure comedy film directed by Ken Kwapis and starring Cyndi Lauper, Jeff Goldblum, Julian Sands and Peter Falk.
+Vibes is a 1988 American romantic fantasy adventure comedy film directed by Ken Kwapis and starring Cyndi Lauper, Jeff Goldblum, Julian Sands and Peter Falk.
 The plot concerns Sylvia, an eccentric psychic, and Nick, her equally odd psychic friend and their trip into the Ecuadorian Andes to find the "source of psychic energy".

 Plot

 Sylvia Pickel (pronounced with an emphasis on the "kel") is a trance-medium who has contact with Louise, a wisecracking spirit guide.
 She first began communicating with her after falling from a ladder at the age of 12 and remaining comatose for two weeks.
 Subsequently, Louise taught her astral projection while she was placed in special homes for being "different."

 At a study of psychics, Sylvia meets fellow psychic Nick Deezy, a psychometrist who can determine the history of events surrounding an object by touching it.
 Sylvia has a history of bad luck with men, and her overly flirtatious behavior turns him off right away.

 Sylvia comes home to her apartment one night to find Harry Buscafusco lounging in her kitchen.
 He wants to hire her for $50,000 if she'll accompany him to Ecuador where his son has allegedly gone missing.
 Sylvia recruits Nick who is reluctant but also eager to leave his job as a museum curator where his special talents are abused like a circus act.

 Once the two get there, they initially set out to where Harry's son was last seen, only to have Nick's powers tell them that Harry is up to something.
 Harry confesses that what he is actually looking for is a lost city of gold up in the mountains and that his last partner, who discovered it, went insane.
 Nick angrily retreats back to the hotel followed by Sylvia who feels embarrassed over being fooled by yet another man.

 At the hotel Nick is attacked by a woman who tries to drug and then stab him, saying "You think you can just come here and take it away from us?"
 Convinced that there is something important, if dangerous, at work he agrees to trek back into the mountains to search for this lost city.